equinixmetal-archive/docs-packet-legacy/products/02-API-integrations/02-integrations.md

 While you can curl our API directly, most users leverage an API library in a language of their choice.

-We maintain official in a variety of popular programming languages, including Golang, PHP and Ruby.
+We maintain official libraries in a variety of popular programming languages (including Golang, PHP and Ruby) as well as a Command Line Interface (CLI) tool.
 [View the full list](https://www.packet.com/developers/libraries/).

 ### Official Integrations